rcoscali/Multicast-Client-Server-Example/README.md

 This is a simple educational example of a multicast client and server, running under UNIX and Win32.

+The server now can have an id from 0 to 3.
+Clients trace packets from all 4 servers.
+An arg has been added for server (first) for its id (0 to 3).
+Several servers (until 4, ids being 0, 1, 2 and 3) may be launched, clients track packets from all of them, correctly tracking lost packets.

 # Building
 To compile, use